openflighthpc/flight-runway/README.md

     ```bash
     cd /opt/flight/bin
-    for a in bundle gem irb rake ruby
+    for a in bundle gem irb rake ruby ; do
       rm -f $a
       ln -s $(which $a) $a
     done